 TBD, will be completed after WT deliberation.

-Recommendation 5: Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court of mutual jurisdiction and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be set aside (i.e. invalidated).
+Recommendation 5: Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the UDRP or URS shall be implemented.
+If the parties agree to arbitration following a UDRP or URS decision, the registrar shall implement the determination of the arbitral tribunal once rendered.

 IGO WORK TRACK: PROPOSED RECOMMENDATIONS